CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

   * Allows admin to intersperse filter types freely
   * Allows unlimited number of filters
   * Allows course sorting within rubrics
+  * Replaces 'admin' with 'manager' where the latter is more accurate
 * Back end:
   * Makes it easier to add new filter types
   * Refactors YUI module as AMD/jQuery